jeankvd/izea-ember-interview/README.md

 Responsible for the pagination logic.

 #### post.js
-Component that handles the toggling of the side panel.
+A component that handles the toggling of the side panel.

 #### side-panel.js
 Side Panel component that makes a network call to the API to display user.
-I would've prefered to use query params for this.
+I would've preferred to use query params for this.
 If there is a more "ember" way to do this please let me know

 ## Challenges